University of North Dakota Online Nurse Practitioner Programs

 What to Expect from the University of North Dakota Online Nurse Practitioner Programs

 State Restrictions: The University of North Dakota has determined that the program meets licensure eligibility for North Dakota and Minnesota.
-Therefore students from other states must inquire with their state board of nursing to determine licensure eligibility.
-UND accepts students for online study from other states, however, students should check with the College of Nursing and Professional Disciplines at UND to determine program restrictions.
+Therefore, students from other states must inquire with their state board of nursing to determine licensure eligibility.
+UND accepts students from other states for online study; however, students should check with the College of Nursing and Professional Disciplines at UND to determine program restrictions.
 The University of North Dakota is an NC-SARA participant.

-Study Plan: The MSN program may be completed in as few as eight semesters and has three start dates per year in the spring, fall, and summer.
 UND offers clinical placement assistance.
-Please note that clinical placements may not be available in all states, therefore students should check with the nursing department to verify placement possibilities.
-Students should plan extra time for clinical hours and may not be able to work full-time during their program of study.
+Please note that clinical placements may not be available in all states; therefore, students should check with the nursing department to verify placement possibilities.

 Paying for the University of North Dakota Online Nurse Practitioner Programs

-The University of North Dakota charges $815.50 per credit hour plus fees for the online MSN program.
-Prospective students should contact UND’s Department of Nursing for current tuition costs as tuition may change from year to year.
+The University of North Dakota online nursing program tuition numbers are listed in the tables below.
+Prospective students should contact UND’s Department of Nursing for current tuition costs, as tuition may change from year to year.

 The 100% online MSN program with FNP and PMHNP specializations include local practicums and do not require any campus visits.